NEW: Some 14,000 residents have fled western Mosul since February 19

 On Monday, the army reported it has recaptured a bridge across the Tigris River in west Mosul, where fierce battles are ongoing to oust ISIS.

-While all five bridges linking the government-held eastern Mosul to the western part have been destroyed, the takeover of the fourth bridge will allow Iraqi forces to lay a ramp over the broken part and open a supply route from east.
+While all five bridges linking the government-held eastern Mosul to the western part have been destroyed, the takeover of the fourth bridge will allow Iraqi forces to lay a ramp over the broken part and open a supply route from the east.

 CNN’s Kareem Khadder reported from Irbil, while Euan McKirdy wrote from Hong Kong and Hamdi Alkhshali from Atlanta.
 CNN’s Holly Yan contributed to this report.